markstringer-dti/markstringer-dti.github.io/dti.md

 A trench warfare project is a bad situation.
 Experience of working on one can be one of the best reasons to get over your reluctance to tackle issues as soon as they come up.
 Once you have worked on a trench warfare project, you might be much keener to call out problems the minute you see them on your next project.
 But every now and then you are going to find yourselves working on a project which is working towards a ridiculous, undeliverable deadline.
 At the same time this project might be struggling with several other problems.

 If nobody is being sensible about the deadline, that greatly increases the chances they're also not being sensible about some other things.
 Maybe they are ignoring all the indications that the fancy new technology that the project uses isn't ready.
-Or maybe trying to get the project delivered "under the radar".
+Or maybe they are trying to get the project delivered "under the radar".
 Even though they know full well that at some point the giant "Monty Python" foot of regulation is going to stop it dead in its tracks.

-I don't know if the reallife Jerry Springer actually said this or not.
+I don't know if the real life Jerry Springer actually said this or not.
 But in "Jerry Springer the Opera" the character of Jerry Springer says something that has stuck with me ever since I heard it: "I don't solve people's problems, I televise them."

 If you are working on a trench warfare project, that is exactly what you should be doing.
 Sure, go one better than Jerry, and solve the problems that you can solve, but the problems that you cannot solve?
 Broadcast them.
 Make sure everybody on the project knows what those problems are.

 Why?
 Because someone else may, if they want the project to succeed, be able to solve them.
 Another way to look at this is to look at some of the people who are giving you and your team a hard time.
 Those people who are saying that your team don't look worried or stressed enough.
-Those people who are saying that your members of your team don't care about the project.
+Those people who are saying that members of your team don't care about the project.
 I mean look!
 They took the whole weekend off!

 Why are people behaving like this?
 Let's be very clear.
 It doesn't work.
 It's doesn't make the project more likely to succeed.
+It makes the project more likely to fail.
 Code written at 2am on a Sunday morning is not going to make a project succeed.
-Most of Monday and Tuesday, if you're lucky, is going to be spent taking that exact same code out again.
+Most of Monday and Tuesday, if you're lucky, January and February if you're not, is going to be spent taking that exact same code out again.

 It might be that some of those people are only doing those things because they have no idea what else they can do.
 They want to make the project successful.
 They do not know how.
 If you make clear what the problems are that your team is encountering, you are giving those people who want the project to succeed more chance to help.

 The second thing that you can do is to deliver some of the thing that they want to some of the people who want it.
 This might not be anywhere near everything that has been asked for by the deadline.
 But if you can find one bit of software that you can release to some people who want it, you can completely change the nature of a project.
 In Agile terms, this is called "pull."
-Pull from outside a team that comes from demand from real users can be a truly wonderful thing.
+Pull from outside a team that comes from demand from real users can be a wonderful thing.

 Thirdly, one of the most revolutionary things that you can do, is to track and show the actual progress of a project.

 This might be tough, but few things are as powerful as showing actual progress relative to the project's needs and expectations.
 In a way this is just a more extreme version of the "Jerry Springer" principle.
 This is one of the most powerful manoeuvres that I think an Agile project manager has in their toolbox.
-We'll go through it in detail, well at least one way to do it, in a later chapter.

-What if you can demonstrat that a project, as it's currently framed, can't be delivered by a deadline?
-That might result in accusations and recriminations.
-But it can result in sensible discussions about reduction of scope.
+If I'm a one trick pony.
+This is my trick.
+Capturing and then showing actual progress.

+What?
+OK.
+Here's what you do.
+And it can work on most projects.

+1. Get a list of things.
+For now this can be a list of everything that anybody has ever thought this project might do.
+2. Give these things a score.
+A number showing how big they are relative to each other.
+3. Start to track progress.
+4. Put this progress on a chart.

+I'm using a military metaphor in this chapter.
+And an important thing about any battle.
+Is knowing where you are.
+And where you want to be.
 This can then, sometimes, result in delivery of a small bit of working software to some of the people that want it.
 It may well seem that a project is dug-in, going nowhere and doing nothing but damage to the members of its team.
 But it's still worth doing these three things.

 1. Be honest about problems the project is facing.
 2. Track actual progress.